Repainting the wooden window frames of your house is like putting on a nice, new summer dress after a long, dreary winter.

 Use it on the rotten frame before painting and you are good to go.

 Now, if the damage you see is major then it’s good to simply replace a rotten piece of wood.
 And paint over it.

-Repairing and fixing a wet wood may seem to take lots of your time and there is no guarantee that the problem is solved completely.
+Repairing and fixing wet wood may seem to take a lot of your time and there is no guarantee that the problem is solved completely.